better-bandits/a1move/index.md

 # A1Move

-Affordable moving and transport services covering the UK and EU.
+Affordable transport and house removal services covering the UK and EU.
 You need to move?
 We'll take care of it!